 Potential students will begin with the online course provided by the University of Aberdeen.
 The online course material forms a study of the north east area.

-North-East Scotland: History, Landscape, Culture and Economy is a fully online course which will commence on 1st April 2019 and is delivered by the University of Aberdeen.
+North-East Scotland: History, Landscape, Culture and Economy is a fully online course which is delivered by the University of Aberdeen.

 Subjects will include:

 - the history of Aberdeen, the Shire and beyond